adzejs/adze/docs/guide/modifiers.md

 ## namespace / ns

 This modifier adds one or more namespaces to a log.
 These are mainly used as human readable group identifiers but are also useful for filtering recalled logs and for identifying logs from a log listener.
 This modifier does not do any special grouping under the hood.
+The `ns()` method is just a shorter alias for `namespace()`.

 _This is not a standard API._